 A prerequisite course helps prepare a student for later courses by teaching them the skills and knowledge they will require in those later courses.
-For example, skills and knowledge gained in Grade 9 Applied Math will help prepare students for Grade 10 Applied Math.
+For example, skills and knowledge gained in Grade 10 Applied Science will help prepare students for Grade 11 Chemistry, college preparation.
 That learning is not necessarily transferable to other courses or pathways.
-In the example above, the student would not have gained the prerequisite knowledge for Grade 10 Academic Math.
+In the example above, the student would not have gained the prerequisite knowledge for Grade 11 Biology, university preparation.